 The demand for plumbers will stem from new building construction and stricter water efficiency standards for plumbing systems, such a low-flow toilets and showerheads.
 Also, the construction of new power plants and factories should spur demand for pipefitters and steamfitters.

 Job prospects for those entering this industry are projected to be excellent as there is low competition in this sector.
-The majority of workers gain their skills by completing the Certificate II in Plumbing (Pre-apprenticeship) (22138VIC) and then going on to complete an apprenticeship.
+The majority of workers gain their skills by completing the Certificate II in Building and Construction Pre-apprenticeship (22338VIC) and then going on to complete an apprenticeship.
 The plumbing industry has one of the highest numbers of workers and one of the highest incomes in the entire construction industry.

 The building and construction industry is engaged in the construction of buildings and other structures, alterations, additions, reconstruction, installation and maintenance and repairs of buildings and other structures.
 The construction industry provided $20.9 billion to Victoria’s output in 2013-14, representing 6% of the total.
 The sector employs approximately 238,700 people, with a growth of 6% over the past five years, with the largest growth in the construction services sub-sector.
 In 2014, the top five employing occupations in the construction industry accounted for 42% of all employment within the industry, they are: